 How does Vitamin D help?

-Vitamin D helps both mom and Baby’s bone formation and immune system development, as well as helping his brain begin to communicate with the rest of his body, and making his little arms and legs rustle and kick about.
+Vitamin D helps both mom and Baby’s bone formation and immune system development, as well as helping their brain begin to communicate with the rest of their body, and making their little arms and legs rustle and kick about.
 Vitamin D has traditionally been afforded great reverence as a staple pregnancy nutrient, and many researchers believe that ample Vitamin D intake will help prevent bone density problems like rickets and osteomalacia once Baby grows up a little bit.
 According to Philip Steer of Imperial College London, those who are considered at-risk for Vitamin D deficiency, and may therefore want to speak to their healthcare providers about supplementation include: “women of South Asian, black African, black Caribbean or Middle Eastern origin, as well as women with little exposure to sunlight or who were obese before pregnancy.”

 What are some good sources of Vitamin D?